 Glyn Johns is a recording artist who has worked with such names as Led Zeppelin, The Rolling Stones, The Who, Eagles and Bob Dylan.
 Johns developed his own unique approach to the recording of drums, which is now simply known as the “Glyn Johns Method”, characterised by an unusual overhead and side microphone technique.

-This method uses only four microphones for capturing the full drum kit.
-It is actually possible to get away with only using three but let’s not push it, eh!
+This method uses only three or four microphones for capturing the full drum kit.
+It is actually possible to get away with only using two but let’s not push it, eh!

 Close mics on the kick and snare, all well and good, but now the real magic starts…

 The next two mics are used as overhead microphones.
 The first of these should be about 40″ over the snare and it should capture the full sound of the drum kit.